flux-framework/flux-docs/adminguide.rst

   APIs for job signing, and the IMP, a privileged program for starting processes as multiple users.
 Install on all nodes (required).

-flux-sched
+flux-sched (optional)
   The Fluxion graph-based scheduler.
-Install on management node (optional, but recommended).
+Install on management node (optional, but recommended for production multi-user system installs).

-flux-accounting
+flux-accounting (optional)
   Accounting database of user/bank usage information, and a priority plugin.
-  Install on management node (optional, early preview users only).
+  Install on management node (early preview users only).

 .. note::
     Flux packages are currently maintained only for the